 Have you ever seen the result of a fire that burned out of control?
 Where the fire left devastating damage, destruction, and ruin?
-We have fires here in California and just 100 miles north of where we live a whole town was burned where over 10, 000 homes were lost.
+We have fires here in California, and just 100 miles north of where we live, a fire burned a whole town where over 10, 000 homes were lost.
 Fires can be very destructive.
-Do you know that you have a member, or a part of your body, that can cause damage and destruction just like a real fire?
-This member is destructive, it can destroy friendships, cause division, cause irreversible damage in homes, and can be a very destructive part of someone’s life.
-This member weighs less than 1% of your body weight but can do more damage than your fist or your foot.
+Do you know that you have a member, or a part of your body, that can cause damage and destruction just like real fire?
+This member is destructive, and it can destroy friendships, cause division, cause irreversible damage in homes, and be a very destructive part of someone’s life.
+This member weighs less than 1% of your body weight but can do more damage than your fist or foot.

 “5 Even so the tongue is a little member, and boasteth great things.
 Behold, how great a matter a little fire kindleth!

 6 And the tongue is a fire, a world of iniquity: so is the tongue among our members, that it defileth the whole body, and setteth on fire the course of nature; and it is set on fire of hell.